 Meaning and History

-The visual identification of the world’s most famous toothpaste has always remained unchanged in red and white colors.
-Originating at the end of the 19th century, it never switched to another palette: only the style or font was transformed, but its color did not.
-At first, cans were used for packaging, but after Washington Sheffield offered tubes, the paste was produced.
-The first logo appeared a year after the line’s release and has been updated eight times since 1897.
+The visual style of the world’s most famous toothpaste has always remained unchanged – red and white colors.
+Appearing in the late 19th century, it never switched to another palette: only the style or font changed, but not the color.
+Initially, jars were used for packaging, but after Washington Sheffield suggested tubes, the paste began to be released in them.
+The first logo appeared a year after the line’s launch and has been updated eight times since 1897.

 What is Colgate?